Schiller-Stoff/pollin-tool/README.md

 pollin "memo" "C:\Users\sebas\Desktop\testme" init

 # Example GAMS-SSR startup
+#   Default host:port of the GAMS-API is http://localhost:18085/
+#   and localhost:18090 of the GAMS-SSR)
 pollin "memo" "C:\Users\sebas\Desktop\testme" start

-# alternatively set a custom host and port
+# alternatively set a custom host and port of the GAMS-API and custom port for the GAMS-SSR
 pollin -h "http://localhost:18085/" "memo" "C:\Users\sebas\Desktop\testme" start 8080

 ```